filiptronicek/filiptronicek/README.md

 # Hi everyone :wave:

-I'm a 16-year-old web developer from the Czech Republic, who loves open source, currently working at [Gitpod](https://gitpod.io/).
+I'm a web developer from the Czech Republic, who loves open source, and is currently working at [Gitpod](https://gitpod.io/).
 I mainly code in TypeScript, in 2020 I fell in love with Next.js, React, React Native, Svelte and so many other modern web frameworks.
 I am always learning.
 Currently I'm also working on a couple of open-source projects, including my own [Interclip](https://github.com/interclip/interclip), which is a tool